CyanKingRS/testing/README.md

 # Automatic AT Command Testing Script
-This project was made to test AT commands (also known as Hayes commands) on ruoters with a SSH or Serial connection from linux os computers.
+This project was made to test AT commands (also known as Hayes commands) on routers with an SSH or Serial connection for Linux OS computers.

+## Prerequisites
+To run this script one must have Python3 as well as pySerial and paramiko modules installed.
+To install python3 go to https://www.python.org/downloads/ choose one of the versions provided, download the file and install it or use an installer.
+Alternatively, the installation can be done through the terminal using the command 'sudo apt install python3'.
+To install the packages in your computer's terminal use the command 'python3 -m pip install <module_name>'.

 ## Starting
-To start the tests download all the files, configure the config file to have the correct information (look bellow for example), then open the terminal and run the script with administration privelages.
+To start the tests download all the files, configure the config file to have the correct information (look bellow for example), then open the terminal and run the script with administrator privileges.
 Example: sudo python3 test.py -d <testing_device_name>

 The possible arguments that can be passed launching the command are: